advance100/doc_webpack/motivation.md

 ---

-# Why only javascript?
+# Why only JavaScript?

-Why should a module system only help the developer with javascript?
+Why should a module system only help the developer with JavaScript?
 There are many other static resources that need to the handled:

 * stylesheets
 * images